Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![The Introduction to Arnold robot final .max folder displays.](media/image80.png ".Max file").

-3. Next go to the Data tab in Batch Explorer, under Storage Containers select File Groups in the drop-down.
+3. Next go to the Data tab in Batch Explorer, under Storage Containers select File groups in the drop-down.
 Then select the **+** to the right of the label Storage Containers and select **From local folder (File group)**.

     ![Screenshot of the new File Group options.](media/image81.png "New file group")